Fairness in Information Access Systems: Provider Exposure and Utility

 Unfairness can the be computed with the squared difference in groupwise exposure between system and target exposure, or absolute difference between group exposure and relevance.

 \citet{Singh2018-zy} propose parity constraints and ratio-based metrics for fair exposure with respect to binary protected groups under stochastic rankings:

-Demographic parity is a straight "statistical parity" constraint that ignores relevance and simply requires equal exposure; achieving this is equivalent to minimizing groupwise $\EED_\groups = \sum_{G\in\groups} \EE(G|\policy)^2$. ``Disparate treatment ratio'' and ``disparate impact ratio''\footnote{We question the use of these names, as what is here called ``disparate treament'' is more of an impact measure; \citet{Raj2020-om} provide alternative names.} realize a similar logic as equal exposure or equitable amortized attention: the system is fair if each group gets the exposure it merits by producing content relevant to users' information needs.
-DTR is a direct ratio-based analogue to these metrics, while DIR incorporates the actual utility to the user in the numerator in addition to the overall utility in $\CRel_G$, through the use of the evaluation metric (a group-wise evaluation metric is the average of the metric value for documents provided by the group). \citeauthor{Singh2018-zy} motivated this as an offline approximation of click-through rate, so that this metric is closer to the measuring the distribution of actual user \textit{engagement} instead of just exposure to users that \textit{may} lead to engagement.
+Demographic parity is a straight "statistical parity" constraint that ignores relevance and simply requires equal exposure; achieving this is equivalent to minimizing groupwise $\EED_\groups = \sum_{G\in\groups} \EE(G|\policy)^2$. ``Exposed utility ratio'' and ``realized utility ratio''\footnote{We use here the names provided by \citet{Raj2022-js}, as we believe they better reflect the general use of the terms "disparate treatment" and "disparate impact" than the original names of ``disparate treatment ratio'' and ``disparate impact ratio'' used by \citet{Singh2018-zy}.} realize a similar logic as equal exposure or equitable amortized attention: the system is fair if each group gets the exposure it merits by producing content relevant to users' information needs.
+EUR is a direct ratio-based analogue to these metrics, while RUR incorporates the actual utility to the user in the numerator in addition to the overall utility in $\CRel_G$, through the use of the evaluation metric (a group-wise evaluation metric is the average of the metric value for documents provided by the group). \citeauthor{Singh2018-zy} motivated this as an offline approximation of click-through rate, so that this metric is closer to the measuring the distribution of actual user \textit{engagement} instead of just exposure to users that \textit{may} lead to engagement.